How to Set up a Flipboard Account

 If you share articles from sites you manage, any traffic that directs back to your website from Flipboard will be captured in the same analytics tools that you currently use to measure your website's metrics.
 This data will come in as a referral and be attributed to "Flipboard."
 Because we're directing traffic back to your site using the RSS Feeds that we covered earlier in this article, there's no need to set up Comscore or Google Analytics for Flipboard.

-If Flipboard detects Google Accelerated Mobile Pages (AMP), they will display the AMP version of an article instead of the mobile version of your site.
+If Flipboard detects Google AMP, they will display the AMP version of an article instead of the mobile version of your site.
 Please keep this in mind when reviewing your referral traffic.

 Flipboard RED and AMP